-Reply: The introductory paragraph of section III was paraphrased to make it easier to understand what is defined as standard CNN and state-of-the-art deep learning architecture.
-The building blocks of standard CNN are considered in section III.
+The introductory paragraph of Section III was paraphrased to make it easier to understand what is defined as standard CNN and state-of-the-art deep learning architecture.
+The building blocks of standard CNN are considered in Section III.
 A and the state-of-the-art deep learning architecture that is regarded as a benchmark for comparison, namely EEGNET structure, is described in section III.B.
 The main point that we wanted to highlight in this article on the difference of what we do and what is demonstrated in the EEGNet paper is that the final structure of our CNN model comes from a purely data-driven brute-force model selection, while EEGNet is inspired by domain knowledge (i.e., FBCSP).
+This inspiration is manifested in the simulations, from which it could be noticed that the use of depthwise convolutions allow EEGNET to learn band-specific spatial filters in a way similar to FBCSP.

 Regarding the performance of CNN in comparison to other deep learning neural networks, “several studies have already demonstrated the efficiency of CNNs in terms of training time (as compared to some of the popular recurrent neural networks) and effectiveness to capture latent features from raw EEG data [19].”

-Implemented changes [Page , lines]:
+In order to better clarify the above mentioned points in the manuscript, the following changes were implemented in Section III:

-The key question in this study is whether using standard convolutional neural networks within a systematic model selection would possibly lead to a comparable classification accuracy for motor imagery tasks as the current state-of-the-art deep learning architectures, which are partially inspired by domain knowledge.
-Therefore, we first briefly describe the main building block standard CNNs, which is the convolutional operation, and we then briefly describe the EEGNet architecture [37], which serves as the benchmark for comparison as it has shown the state-of-the-art performance in various EEG classification tasks.
+“The key question in this study is whether using standard convolutional neural networks within a systematic model selection would possibly lead to a comparable classification accuracy for motor imagery tasks as the current state-of-the-art deep learning architectures, which are partially inspired by domain knowledge.
+Therefore, we first briefly describe the main building block standard CNNs, which is the convolutional operation, and we then briefly describe the EEGNet architecture [37], which serves as the benchmark for comparison as it has shown the state-of-the-art performance in various EEG classification tasks.”

 Additional Questions: [The following comments are basically what the reviewer is asking above so no need to rewrite things, we just refer to above comments]